microsoft/language-server-protocol/_specifications/lsp/3.17/language/rangeFormatting.md

 #### <a href="#textDocument_rangeFormatting" name="textDocument_rangeFormatting" class="anchor">Document Range Formatting Request (:leftwards_arrow_with_hook:)</a>

-The document range formatting request is sent from the client to the server to format a given range in a document.
+The document range formatting request is sent from the client to the server to format a given range or list of ranges in a document.
+The request should either provide `range` or, if the server can handle them, `ranges`.

 _Client Capability_:
 * property name (optional): `textDocument.rangeFormatting`